Temperature Dependence of the Masses of Various Meson States: A Comparative Study in SU(3) and SU(4) extended Linear-Sigma Model: Conclusion

 The examination of the chiral phase-structure properties for all of these mesonic states allows one to determine the in-medium modifications of hadronic matter as well as the critical temperature at which each mesonic state splits into its free quarks.
 This facilitates a comparison between the masses of strange and charm mesons relative to the masses of lighter mesons.
 The comparative analyses in SU($3$) and SU($4$) eLSM helps in determining the influences that brought about additional degrees of freedom and thereby the accurate estimation of the various meson states.

-We conclude that the inclusion of large quark degrees of freedom, SU($4$), markedly improves the precision of meson mass simulations compared to the lower quark degrees of freedom, SU($3$).
-After establishing all fitting parameters, the temperature dependence of meson masses appears to show a striking change at the critical temperature.
-This investigation suggests that different mesonic states generally possess a unified range of dissolution temperatures, indicating that the critical temperature seems to vary with the meson states.
-We also find that the quarkonium states, which are composed of a quark and its antiquark, seem to be influenced by temperature variations.
+We conclude that the inclusion of heavy quark in SU($4$), improves the precision of meson mass simulations compared with the SU($3$).
+The temperature behavior of meson masses appears to show a striking change in the critical temperature region.
+Our results indicate that different mesonic states display a qualitatively similar behavior near the dissociation region, although the corresponding dissociation temperatures depend on the particular meson state.
+In addition, we observe that quarkonium states, composed of a heavy quark-antiquark pair, are affected by temperature only gradually, indicating a higher stability against thermal effects.